EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ### Accessing the scientific eco-system

-ECASLab provides two different ways to get access to its scientific
+ECAS provides two different ways to get access to its scientific
 eco-system: Ophidia client (`oph_term`) and JupyterHub.

 #### Perform some basic operations with Ophidia